Skip to content

 MySQL (Systemuser) root idoit

-Additionally, there are some pre-defined persons and person groups in i-doit.
+Additionally, the predefined persons and person groups exist in i-doit.

 Configuration#

-The configuration of the appliance can be carried out via the console.
-After logging in via SSH a menu appears:
+The appliance configuration can be done on the console.
+After logging in via SSH, a menu appears:

 1 Configure networking Set network connection; the network configuration is set to DHCP by default.

-2 Proxy configuration Set HTTP proxy for the system
+2 Proxy configuration Specify HTTP proxy for the system

 3 E-Mail configuration E-mail settings